Microsoft, LinkedIn buildings scoop property awards

 LinkedIn in Dublin

-The Irish-based headquarters of Microsoft and LinkedIn have both scooped awards in the European edition of the International Property Awards.
+The Ireland-based headquarters of Microsoft and LinkedIn have both scooped prizes in the European edition of the International Property Awards.

 Both buildings were designed by Irish architectural practice RKD.
 One Microsoft Place, won the Best Office Architecture Ireland category, with LinkedIn’s European headquarters awarded Best Office Interior Ireland.

-The International Property Awards are granted to ground-breaking architectural innovation, with the winners announced at a gala ceremony in London.
+The International Property Awards are granted to leading architectural innovation, with the winners announced at a ceremony in London.

 Microsoft’s new 34,000 square metre campus-style headquarters in Leopardstown, Co Dublin, cost the company €134 million, and houses close to 2,000 staff.
 The building has an LED waterfall, an indoor mountain and a “dream space” for education.